open-resources/physics_bank/content/public/008.Energy/Conservation of Energy/Firing a ball using a compressed spring/Firing a ball using a compressed spring.md

       ans5:
         value: The ball will reach the same (1x) height as before.
       ans6:
-        value: The ball will reach thrice (3x) the height as before.
+        value: The ball will reach twice (2x) the height as before.
 ---
 # {{ params.vars.title }}
 A compressed spring fires a ball of mass $m$ directly upwards.